Dombivli Fast

-Dombivli Fast (डोंबिवली फास्ट) is a 2005 Indian Marathi-language drama film directed by Nishikanth Kamat.
+Dombivli Fast (डोंबिवली फास्ट) is a 2005 Indian Marathi-language psychological action drama film directed by Nishikanth Kamat.
 It is the story of a middle class bank employee, Madhav Apte, an ordinary, law-abiding and honest citizen who faces constant frustration with the injustice and corruption that pervades in all walks of his life.
 The film portrays Apte's mental breakdown as he reaches his breaking point, and his rampage as a vigilante across Mumbai to set things right.
 The film stars Sandeep Kulkarni in the lead with Shilpa Tulaskar and Sandesh Jadhav.

 The film bears resemblance to the 1993 Hollywood film Falling Down, starring Michael Douglas.

 Kamat remade the film in Tamil as Evano Oruvan with R. Madhavan playing the lead in the year 2007.

 Plot

 Madhav Apte lives a lower-middle-class life in Dombivli area of Mumbai together with his wife Alka, son Rahul and daughter Prachi.
 He travels to his workplace, Nariman Point, each day by train; and takes the Dombivli Fast local train to return home.
 Cheating, corruption, and dishonesty are something which he hated the foremost.
 He was a person with strong morals and principle, and lived life in step with it.
 Wherever he would see injustice and corruption, he would fight and argue; be it along with his wife or his daughter's educator or perhaps his boss.
 Alka was jaded with Madhav's adamant behavior and in a very fit of anger, had told him that his values and morals are only worth something if he can bring a change in society.
 Little did Alka know that her words would make a robust impact on Madhav!
 Then started the fight of Madhav against everyone who broke the foundations and was on the incorrect side of the law.
 Soon, his actions shook the complete city and brought a substantial change too.
 But how long will society allow Madhav to bring this change?
 And till what extent will Madhav achieve bringing a change?
 He's pushed to a corner by everybody who finds his path of righteousness too difficult to handle, and in some unspecified time in the future, he snaps.
 He goes on a rampage trying to correct everything that goes against his principles, and so starts mayhem on the streets of Mumbai, ultimately ending in a very tragic climax with him getting encountered.